David-again/ATCSim_Legacy/Readme.md

 ## One (Major) Requirement. . .

-Developed in 2006 in Microsoft’s legacy Visual Basic 6.0, it served as a final year BSc.
-Project and has not been revisited since.
+Developed in 2006 in Microsoft’s legacy Visual Basic 6.0, it served as a final year Project for a Computer Science BSc. degree, and has not been revisited since.
 MS VB6.0 is therefore required to load and run the program, unfortunately!
 I have nonetheless chosen to put it up online in case any legacy-programming-language-buff may be interested in working on it to “modernize”.

 No dependencies needed per-se… Just download and open the .VBP file in your VB6 IDE, then press F5 to run.
 Oh, by the way, the Access database file that stores the aircraft data is also an old version of Access.
 You'll need a wayback machine of some sort to open that too!